 What Does a Session Trader Do?

 The task of the session trader is to forecast price movements within the confines of one trading day using technical analysis tools.
 Many opportunities to profit arise in the course of every trading day but if, and only if, you know what to look for.
-This is why proper training is essential to anyone wishing to trade in this manner.
+This is why proper training is very important to anyone wishing to trade in this way.

 Why Session Trade?

-Given the volatile market environment described above, session trading offers several advantages over position (i.e. longer-term) trading.
+Given the volatile market environment described above, session trading offers several advantages over longer-term trading.
 They include the following:

 1. Maximized Equity